Traveling with Food Allergies

 Managing an allergic reaction is hard during your travels,

-Dr. Alyson Pidich, the medical director of the Ash Center, in the big apple NY, and a food allergy specialist, is allergic to shellfish and, like me, knows firsthand that even so-called “safe” foods will have trace allergens that may cause you to sick.
+Dr. Alyson Pidich, the medical director of the Ash Center, in the Big Apple NY, and a food allergy specialist, is allergic to shellfish and, like me, knows firsthand that even so-called “safe” foods will have trace allergens that may cause you to sick.

 Carry a food allergy card in multiple languages

-Have a card handy that lists your food allergies within the language or languages are spoken at your destination.
+Have a card handy that lists your food allergies within the language or languages spoken at your destination.
 You can create your own cards with simple notecards or sturdy paper,

 Make sure that your cards clearly list what foods you can’t eat, instead of simply stating what you’re allergic to.
 For example, my allergic reaction cards don’t simply say that I’m allergic to protein and farm, they say that wheat and wheat-based products such as soy and anything containing milk, including yogurt, are off-limits.